tommck/azure-functions-openapi-blogs/Article 3.md

   // incorporate the XML documentation opts.XmlPath = "Bmazon.xml";

-  // set up the docs with the same names as the group names used in the code opts.Documents = new SwaggerDocument[] {
+  // set up the docs with the 2 specific group names as the group names used in the code opts.Documents = new SwaggerDocument[] {
     new SwaggerDocument()
     {
       Name = "Everything",
       Title = "Bmazon Shopping API",
+      Description = "All APIs",
-      Description = "API to handle Orders and shipping information for the Shopping   Department", Version = "1.0"
+      Version = "1.0"
     },
     new SwaggerDocument()
     {
       Name = "Shopping",
       Title = "Bmazon Shopping API",
       Description = "API to handle Orders and shipping information for the Shopping Department", Version = "1.0"
     },
     new SwaggerDocument()